Academic Integrity Policy

 The Academic Integrity Committee may decide any of the following, in line with UCD’s Student Academic Misconduct Procedure:

-• That Academic Misconduct has not occurred; the assessment component grade will stand.
-No record is kept on the Plagiarism Record System.
+• That Academic Misconduct has not occurred.
+No record is kept on the Academic Misconduct Record System.
+The work is graded without penalty for Academic Misconduct.

 5.Useful Contacts and Resources